Doc-Le/Milestoneproject-2/README.md

    1. Bootstrap 4.4.1:

-      .
-Bootstrap was used to assist with the responsiveness and  styling of the game.
+      .Bootstrap was used to assist with the responsiveness and  styling of the game.

    2. JDoc:

-      . jsDoc  were used to get array from.
+      .jsDoc  were used to get array from.

    3. jQuery: